-4. Now ask another group of seven children to be Jesus' disciples.
+4 Now ask the rest of the children to be Jesus' disciples.
 They should start saying out loud together: 'Jesus is coming'; 'Make way for Jesus'.

-Now get the two groups (the crowd and the disciples) to circle around the three playing Bartimaeus moving in opposite directions, all shouting their lines louder and louder.
+Now get the two groups (the crowds and the disciples) to circle around the three playing Bartimaeus moving in opposite directions, all shouting their lines louder and louder.
 It will be quite a noise!

-5. Pause the action.
+5 Pause the action.
 Ask Bartimaeus what he has heard and eventually fix on the fact that Jesus is coming.
 He has healed people.
 He does amazing things.
 Bartimaeus decides he wants to meet Jesus.
 The three in the middle playing Bartimaeus should start shouting: 'Jesus'...
 'Son of David'...
 'Help me'.